lutherism/bitcoin_oracle/README.md

  cd to ./scripts folder in octave

- run 'training' to train a nueral net on data found in './data/bitcoin.csv'
+ run 'training' to train a neural net on data found in './data/bitcoin.csv'

-  run 'plotNerons' to see bottom layer nuerons
+  run 'plotNerons' to see bottom layer neurons

   run 'runSim(X, y)' on a Matrix of price history features X, with tradeProfit vector y